Office of Net Assessment

 The Office of Net Assessment (ONA) is an agency of the United States Department of Defense created in 1973 by Richard Nixon to serve as the Pentagon's "internal think tank" that "looks 20 to 30 years into the military's future, often with the assistance of outside contractors, and produces reports on the results of its research".
-The office was downgraded when it restored by Secretary of Defense Pete Hegseth in 2025 after being abolished earlier in the year by him.
+The office was temporarily abolished by Secretary of Defense Pete Hegseth in 2025, before being restored with a reduced budget.

 Function

 According to Defense Directive 5111.11, the Director shall develop and coordinate net assessments of the standing, trends, and future prospects of U.S. military capabilities and military potential in comparison with those of other countries or groups of countries in order to identify emerging or future threats or opportunities for the United States.
 Paul Bracken explains that it is important to have a good grasp of net assessment because it is an "important part of the language spoken by leaders in the higher levels of DOD" and officers who lack familiarity "will be at a disadvantage in communicating with the civilian leadership".